First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Introduction

 The existence of dark matter has been postulated to explain the dynamics of astrophysical objects in gravitational fields and to account for the structure formation in the Universe \cite{bertone}.
 Assuming a particle nature for dark matter, one candidate class of particles that is in agreement with the evidences of dark matter are weakly interacting massive particles (WIMPs).
 WIMPs can easily be accommodated in our current cosmological model: a particle with a pair-annihilation cross section analogous to the cross section of weak interactions and a mass in the GeV$/c^2 - $TeV$/c^2$ region which reproduces, via the freeze-out mechanism, the relic abundance of dark matter inferred from the power spectrum of the cosmic microwave background.
 Various extensions of the Standard Model (SM) can provide a candidate WIMP particle.
 The candidates for the lightest supersymmetric particle of the minimal supersymmetric extension of the SM, such as the neutralino, the sneutrino or the gravitino, are dark matter candidates.
 Other approaches to solve the gauge hierarchy problem can also provide WIMP candidates, e.g. the introduction of extra dimensions in Kaluza-Klein theories results in a number of WIMP candidate particles \cite{kaluza_klein}.
 Finally, a series of minimal extensions to the SM furnish a variety of other dark matter candidates~\cite{minimalDM}.

 Three detection strategies are currently employed in an attempt to observe dark matter particles: direct detection, indirect detection and production at colliders.
 Direct detection experiments attempt to observe the WIMP-nucleon scattering process.
 The energy transferred to the target nuclei in the scattering is emitted in the form of scintillation light, ionisation electrons or phonons, depending on the medium \cite{bertone}.
 Noble gas detectors, bubble chambers and crystal scintillator detectors are the most common approaches to induce and observe the signal of nuclear recoils \cite{LZ:2022lsv, PICO_SUN, COSINE-100}.
-Collider searches attempt to observe supersymmetry breaking by searching for signatures of new physics in collision events.
-Such signatures involve the detection of missing transverse momentum and high jet multiplicity, indicating the production of squarks or gluinos.
-The observation of missing transverse momentum and additional leptons would indicate the production of charginos and neutralinos~\cite{colliders}.
+Collider searches attempt to observe evidence of dark matter particles by searching for signatures of new physics in collision events~\cite{colliders}.

 Indirect detection experiments attempt to detect SM particles produced by annihilations or decays of dark matter particles.
 The SM products that are searched for in different experiments include neutrinos \cite{antares_gc, ANTARES_SUN, IC, IceCube_SUN, IceCube_sun_2, Super-Kamiokande_SUN}, $\gamma$-rays \cite{hess, fermiNew, magic, veritas, hawc} and antimatter (positrons, antiprotons and antideuterons) \cite{AMS, pamela, dampe, calet}.
 Searches for the products of dark matter annihilations are performed by observing objects where dark matter is thought to accumulate.
 One such object is the Galactic Centre, as galaxy formation models predict the existence of galactic dark matter halos with very high densities at their centre \cite{nfw}.